Go to the internal Admin interface and select the relevant client or Business Unit.

 Admin Configuration

-The folder is not usable by Jessie until it is linked to the Business Unit in the Admin interface.
+Jessie can't see the folder until you link it to the Business Unit in the Admin interface.
+Until that's done, the files just sit there.

 The Context tab owns the Business Unit context source binding.